gvwilson/sdxjs/data-table/index.md

     fixme: true
 }) %>

-These results show that column-major storage is better.
+The results in <f key="data-table-performance"></f> show that column-major storage is better.
 It uses less memory (presumably because labels aren't duplicated), and the time required to construct new objects when doing select with row-major storage outweighs cost of appending to arrays when doing filter with column-major storage.